West-Lane-Translator/wlt_content/content/pages/HDTV/Channels.md

 The five HD television stations rebroadcast on WLT translators originate their signals from Eugene.
-In order to retransmit these signals in Florence, it is necessary to shift or \"translate\" the channel numbers for each station.
+In order to retransmit these signals in Florence, it is necessary to shift or "translate" the channel numbers for each station.
 This page will provide you with the information necessary to understand the changes in station channel numbers.